trilitech/tezos-developer-docs/docs/tutorials/build-an-nft-marketplace/part-1.md

    ```

    This function accepts the data that the user puts in the form.
-   It uploads the image to IPFS via Pinata and gets the IPFS hash, which is the basis for the link to the published file.
+   It uploads the image to IPFS via Pinata and gets the IPFS hash, which identifies the published file and allows clients to request it later.

    Then it calls the contract's `mint` entrypoint and passes the NFT data as bytes, as the TZIP-12 standard requires for NFT metadata.